Swing ride: United Kingdom

 Loudoun Castle Theme Park in Scotland claimed that its moon-shaped ride, "The Plough", was the largest Chair-O-Plane in the world.
 The Plough was originally called Apollo 14 and was owned by the Bembom family, operating in their Ponypark Slagharen in the Netherlands during the late seventies.
 It had gondolas travelling around the outside of the ride.
 When moved to Dreamland in England (then called "Bembom Brothers"), it was reconstructed into a Chair-O-Plane and named Heatwave.
 Leaving Dreamland, it opened in Lightwater Valley in 1998 where it operated until 2003 when Henk Bembom moved Heatwave to his new park, Loudoun Castle, where it was renamed "The Plough" and painted green.
 The park has been closed since 2010.

-Until 2016 there was a Chair-O-Plane ride at Alton Towers in Staffordshire.
+Until 2016, there was a Chair-O-Plane ride at Alton Towers in Staffordshire.
 Called Twirling Toadstool it was set in a fantasy themed area of the park called Cloud Cukoo Land, it was themed as a giant mushroom.
 This was formerly themed as a prehistoric dinosaur-type ride and located in an area called Ug Land.

 You can also find a Chair-O-Plane at Carters Steam Fair which is one of the largest vintage travelling funfairs including some steam driven rides.
 Their ride's past is a little patchy but is thought to have been built in Germany in the 1920s and imported to Britain with a blank canvas.
 It's generally the case that British roundabouts run clockwise, whereas their Continental and American counterparts run anti-clockwise.
 The Chair-o-Plane certainly runs the right direction to be a British-built ride, but it may have been adapted by an early owner.

 Adventure Island has a Chair-O-Plane called Archelon, which was themed to the extinct species of turtle of the same name.

-Chessington World of Adventures is home to a monkey-themed Chair-O-Planes, named the 'Monkey Swinger', that squirts water at riders.
+Chessington World of Adventures is home to a monkey-themed Chair-O-Planes, named the "Monkey Swinger", that squirts water at riders.
 This formerly had a theme based on Billy Whizz of The Beano.

-Paultons Park is also home to a Chair-O-Planes called 'The Sky Swinger'.
+Paultons Park is also home to a Chair-O-Planes called "The Sky Swinger".
 This ride opened in 2008 and is a Zierer model.

-Butlins is home to three Chair-O-Planes, one at each site located at Butlins Minehead, Butlins Bognor Regis and Butlins Skegness.
-Butlins Minehead is home to a Zierer Wave Swinger and the other two resorts manufacturers are unknown.
+Butlins is home to three Chair-O-Planes, one at each site, located at Butlins Minehead, Butlins Bognor Regis, and Butlins Skegness.
+Butlins Minehead is home to a Zierer Wave Swinger, and the other two resorts manufacturers are unknown.

 North America

-Most of the swing carousel rides in North America are found in amusement parks.
-They are usually made by Zierer (which calls the ride Wave Swinger), although some are made by Bertazzon (which calls the ride Swing Carousel) or Zamperla (which calls the ride Flying Carousel and Lollyswings).
+Most of the traditional-style swing carousel rides in North America are found in amusement parks, as well as at many seasonal fairs and carnivals.
+They are usually made by Zierer (which calls the ride ‘Wave Swinger’), although some are made by Bertazzon (which calls the ride ‘Swing Carousel’) or Zamperla (which calls it ‘Flying Carousel’ or ‘Lollyswings’).